DoD-Platform-One/bigbang/docs/understanding-bigbang/concepts/encryption.md

 | [Google Cloud Platform (GCP) Key Management Service (KMS)](https://cloud.google.com/security-key-management) | [Link](https://github.com/mozilla/sops#encrypting-using-gcp-kms) |
 | [HashiCorp Vault](https://www.vaultproject.io/) | [Link](https://github.com/mozilla/sops#23encrypting-using-azure-key-vault) |

-> \*GPG is not recommended for production use because the private key can be misplaced or compromised too easily
+> GPG is not recommended for production use because the private key can be misplaced or compromised too easily.

 ## Configure SOPS

 SOPS uses `.sops.yaml` as a configuration file for which keys to use for newly created files.
 Once a file is created, the key fingerprints are stored in the file and must be re-keyed to use any changes to `.sops.yaml`.

 1. Follow the [SOPS instructions](https://github.com/mozilla/sops#210using-sopsyaml-conf-to-select-kmspgp-for-new-files) to configure `.sops.yaml` based on the encryption method you used.
 Multiple keys of the same type can be added using the block scalar yaml construct, `>-`, and separating them by a comma and newline.

    > If you are using the Big Bang sample files, make sure to remove the development Big Bang key.

-2. Add the following regex to only encrypt data in the yaml files
+2. Add the following regex to only encrypt data in the yaml files:

    ```yaml
    creation_rules:
      - encrypted_regex: "^(data|stringData)$"
    ```

-3. Save `.sops.yaml` in the root of folder of your configuration
+3. Save `.sops.yaml` in the root of folder of your configuration.
-4. If you have existing secrets, use the following to re-key them with the configuration in `.sops.yaml`
+4. If you have existing secrets, use the following to re-key them with the configuration in `.sops.yaml`.

    ```shell
    # You must have the old private key to rekey the file